 Kayak to a Winery - Although there are several places that you can kayak along the Virginia Eastern Shore, the most unique excursion is the Kayak Winery Tour guided by SouthEast Expeditions.
 The trip starts at the Working Waterman’s Wharf at Bayford, VA, then participants paddle along the beautiful Nassawaddox Creek to the lovely grounds of Chatham Vineyards to taste some wine and learn about the secrets of winemaking.

 Travel Across the Chesapeake Bay Bridge Tunnel - Named "one of the Seven Engineering Wonders of the Modern World", crossing the Chesapeake Bay Bridge Tunnel is a unique experience.
 The four-lane 20-mile-long vehicular toll crossing provides direct access from Southeastern Virginia to the Delmarva Peninsula.
 Take your time and enjoy the awesome views.
-Stop at the Chesapeake Grill and Virginia Originals for a quick meal or snack, to buy some local gift items, or go fishing from the Sea Gull Pier.
+Stop at Virginia Originals to buy some local gift items.

 Getting to the Eastern Shore of Virginia